harper-concierge/airflow-dags/README.FIRST.md

 ```

-Now in admin->connections edit the 'mongo_db_conn_id' connection and change its type from Generic to MongoDB and save.
+Now in admin->Connections edit the 'mongo_db_conn_id' connection and change its type from Generic to MongoDB and save.

-Now in admin->pools Create the following pools
+Now in admin->Pools Create the following pools

 * sql_single_thread_pool - slots=0
 * shopify_import_pool - slots=5